-Gérard H. E. Duchamp, Laurent Poinsot, Silvia Goodenough and Karol A. Penson
+Laurent Poinsot, Gérard H. E. Duchamp, Silvia Goodenough and Karol A. Penson ‡

-Abstract-This paper concerns a famous combinatorial formula known as the "exponential formula" which occurs quite naturally in many physical contexts.
-Its meaning is the following: the exponential generating function of a whole structure is equal to the exponential of those of connected substructures.
+Abstract.
+The concern of this paper is a famous combinatorial formula known under the name "exponential formula".
+It occurs quite naturally in many contexts (physics, mathematics, computer science).
+Roughly speaking, it expresses that the exponential generating function of a whole structure is equal to the exponential of those of connected substructures.
 Keeping this descriptive statement as a guideline, we develop a general framework to handle many different situations in which the exponential formula can be applied.

-Index Terms-Combinatorial physics, Exponential generating function, Partial semigroup, Experimental mathematics.
+Keywords.
+Combinatorial physics, Exponential generating function, Partial semigroup, Experimental mathematics.